serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 The qualifier of the last argument `all` is important:

-* `-all` is a _hard fail_: if the email fails SPF validation, the `contoso.com` owners want the email to be discarded
+* `-all` is a _hard fail_: if the email fails SPF validation, the `contoso.com` owners want the email to be discarded.
 * `~all` would be a _soft fail_; if the email fails SPF validation, the `contoso.com` owners wish the email to be allowed through, but perhaps be treated as slightly suspicious (by, for example, raising a spam score).
+* `+all` would result in a pass regardless of the sources in the precding arguments.

 ### DomainKeys Identified Mail (DKIM)